 2

-Color Perception with Colored Papers
+How Do You Practice Color Perception with Colored Papers?

-Beginner level — start here
+Beginner level , start here

 This foundational exercise trains your ability to distinguish between colors while blindfolded, developing the most basic form of intuitive vision.